gabrielcedran/containers-notes/README.md

 _TL;DR: there're some `extreme` edge cases with Alpine that causes it to have some weird issues with Kubernetes - which not necessarily will affect/happen to you (loads of people run alpine based images on k8s and never run into this issue)_

 Besides distroless, there are some other options like `wolfi`, `micro image` and `debian slim`. _PS: distroless is not distroless.
 It's actually a super stripped debian_

+## Docker Features

+### Scout

+It's a feature that allows you to inspect your containers for vulnerability, or anything that docker identifies as problematic.

+`docker scout quickview {imageName}`

+Ps: CVEs are published vulnerabilities (Common Vulnerabilities and Exposures).